Notify me

 What do you think?

-In case you’re reading this article on our website and haven’t yet noticed how it relates to our unique watches . . . in my opinion, we’re arguably the first conceptual-art-jewelry watch brand.
+In case you’re reading this article and haven’t yet noticed how it relates to our unique watches . . . in my opinion, we’re arguably the first conceptual-art-jewellery watch brand.
 Which makes us part of this same revolution.

-Our watches obviously use organic forms (including 3D fractal forms, bottom right) and deliberately rough, complex textures like blackened silver, each UnconstrainedTime watch is by an individual creator focusing on chosen aesthetics (rather than conventional symbolic forms, mechanical influences and strongly archetypal time-displays).
-And our watches are also offered as small limited-editions:
+Our watches obviously use organic forms (including 3D fractal forms, bottom right) and deliberately rough, complex textures like blackened silver, each UnconstrainedTime watch is by an individual creator focusing on chosen aesthetics (rather than conventional symbolic forms, mechanical engineering influences and strongly archetypal time-displays).
+And our watches are also offered as small limited-editions (as fine art is):

 Don’t miss our launch!